wuxxin/salt-shared/README.md

  * Features to look at:
    * roles.imgbuilder:
-     * use packer on qemu/kvm and vagrant on libvirt/kvm to setup virtual machines from scratch on a KVM enabled kernel
+     * .packer: use packer on qemu/kvm and vagrant on libvirt/kvm to setup virtual machines from scratch on a KVM enabled kernel
+     * .preseed: make customized preseed installations that have mdadm/luks/lvm in an ssh headless setup
-     * deploy these easy to setup vagrant machines as production machines and control them via saltstack
+     * .vagrant: deploy these easy to setup vagrant machines as production machines and control them via saltstack
    * roles.desktop:
      * everything needed from a desktop base installation for developing (ubuntu 14.04)
      * look at roles/desktop/readme.md for details